-As Texas implemented the STAAR program, TEA used an evidence-based standard-setting approach (O'Malley, Keng, & Miles, 2012) to determine the cut scores for the three performance categories (Level III: Advanced (Accomplished) Academic Performance; Level II: Satisfactory Academic Performance; Level I: Unsatisfactory Academic Performance).
+As Texas implemented the STAAR program, TEA used an evidence-based standardsetting approach (O'Malley, Keng, & Miles, 2012) to determine the cut scores for the three performance levels (Level I: Unsatisfactory Academic Performance; Level II: Satisfactory Academic Performance; Level III: Advanced Academic Performance).

 Standard setting for STAAR involved a process of combining considerations regarding policy, the TEKS content standards, educator knowledge about what students should know and be able to do, and information about how student performance on statewide assessments aligns with performance on other assessments.
 Standard-setting advisory panels, made up of diverse groups of stakeholders, considered the interaction of all these elements for each STAAR assessment.
 Figure 3.2 illustrates the critical elements of the evidence-based standard-setting approach that was used by Texas to establish the STAAR performance standards.